besquea12/besquea12/README.md

 - **GitHub:** Add GovernanceProse-Audits as a collaborator for direct Docs-as-Code auditing.
 - **Formats:** Markdown (preferred), LaTeX, or secure cloud-shared documents.
-- **Audit Delivery:** Every delivery includes a Vale compliance report and GSC/Screaming Frog technical health data.
+- **Audit Delivery:** Every delivery includes a Proprietary Governance Audit.
+Using my custom-built Vale engine, I cross-reference your documentation against Google, Microsoft, and Agency-level compliance standards to eliminate stylistic drift and technical debt.
 ---